bmokase3093/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Write a function that frees a listint_t list
 Write a function that deletes the head node of a listint_t linked, and returns the head nodes's data(n) Write a function that returns the nth node of a listint_t linked list.
+Write a function that returns the sum of all the data (n) of a listint_t linked list.